hilbix/suid/README.md

 - `suid` allows to call (and control) SUID-aware programs without need to set SUID flags in filesystem

+Call a script?

+- The ability to use a Shebang (`#!`) was lost in `suid` v1.1.0 after using `fexecve` (POSIX.1-2008) in favor of `execve` (POSIX.1-2001).
+- So you need to use flag `W` now.
+This has the disadvantage that it leaks the file descriptor of the script to the interpreter.
+- As an alternative you can use `:sh:/path/to/script:args..` instead of `:/path/to/script:args..`
+- This has the disadvantage, that it re-opens the script in `/bin/sh`, so it looses the bit better security of `fexecve` compared to `execve` (see `NOTES` section in `man fexecve`).
+- Note: `:sh` is the short form of `:/bin/sh:-c:--:exec "$0" "$@"`

+Call a suid capable program?

+- First: It must not have SUID bits set in filesystem.
+- Second: It should be owned by `root:root` and have mode `755` or even less.
+- Third: in `/etc/suid.conf` configure it as usual.
+- Prefix the `/path/to/bin` with `suid:`, that's all.
+- Bad example: `socklinger80::::::suid:/usr/local/bin/socklinger:outeripv4address\\:80:./miniweb.sh`
+  - `/usr/local/bin/socklinger` has no SUID flag set.
+  - [`socklinger`](https://github.com/hilbix/socklinger/) is a suid capable program
+  - So it will drop privileges after listening on the privileged port.
+  - Each incoming connection then will be served via `./miniweb.sh` in the current directory.
+  - UID is the UID of the caller
+- **Security-Notes:**
+  - If you leave away the `suid:` then `./miniweb.sh` would be served as root.
+  - This is a very bad example, as anybody can call this command as shown within his own context.
+- Good example: `socklinger80::nobody:nogroup::/:root:/usr/local/bin/socklinger:outeripv4address\\:80:/srv/miniweb.sh`
+  - `root:` is a convenience to preseed the unprivileged user to `nobody:nogroup` in that case.
+  - When `socklinger` drops privileges, it will become `nobody:nogroup` now.

 Why is `:` escaped to `\\:\:` and arguments should be followed by `\\:`?

 - Escaping is not particular human friendly, but it is easy to script and parse this way.